hookenz/gotailwind/README.md

 ```

 # How does it work?
-This tool is a thin go wrapper around the standalone tailwindcss binary.
+This tool is a thin go wrapper around the standalone tailwindcss cli.
 It's just a go program that calls the appropriate tailwindcss
-binary that is downloaded and cached into a special folder.
+binary that is downloaded and cached into a local cache folder.

-The tagged version corresponds to the tailwindcss binary.
+The tagged version corresponds to the version tailwindcss cli.

 It has been tested under Linux and Windows.
-It should work under mac although I haven't tested it.
+It should also work under mac although is currently untested.
+Do let me know if it works or not.

-The version downloaded by this tool match the tailwindcss binary.
+The version downloaded by this tool should match the tailwindcss cli.
 In linux they are placed into the versioned directories beneath
 ```
 ~/.cache/gotailwind/